cetra3/onlyoffice-alfresco/README.md

 ```

 ## Usage
-New action option `Edit in OnlyOffice` will be able to use as below:
+In document detail page, new action option `Edit in OnlyOffice` will be able to use as below:

 ![editinonlyoffice](edit_in_onlyoffice.png)